-If a seafloor development has an onshore component, local counties, municipalities, or special districts may have jurisdiction and may have their own requirements and development actions need to be consistent with local land use planning.
-The most common approvals required include, but are not limited to, conditional use permits or development permits.
+If a seafloor development has an onshore component, local counties, municipalities, or special districts may have jurisdiction and will have their own permitting requirements.
+The most common permits required include, but are not limited to, conditional use permits or development permits.